 The campaign’s tagline, “Turn down your music before you can’t hear it anymore,” is a clear call to action.

 Exposure to sounds that are too loud or loud sounds that last a long time can cause noise-induced hearing loss.
-If you are exposed to loud sounds at or above 85 decibels on a regular basis, you put yourself at risk for permanent hearing loss.
+If you are exposed to loud sounds at or above 85 A-weighted decibels (dBA) on a regular basis, you put yourself at risk for permanent hearing loss.
 As New York City Health Commissioner Dr. Thomas Farley said, “Listening to headphones at high volume for too long can damage your hearing.
 If you want to continue to enjoy music in the future, turn down the volume today.”

 Noise-induced hearing loss has only recently been understood as a serious public health problem.
 According to a New York City Community Health Survey [PDF – 327 KB] released in July 2013, New Yorkers 18 to 44 years old who admit to heavy headphone use are more than twice as likely as light-to-moderate or nonusers of headphones to report hearing problems.